 The extraordinary healing power of the food makes you energetic.
-All ingredients used in the food like chickpeas, lentils and beans are great source of protein and fiber.
+All ingredients used in the food like chickpeas, lentils, and beans are great sources of protein and fiber.

 Koukou Sibzamini – Iranian potato croquettes

-Koukou Sibzamini is a sort of Iranian potato omelette quite similar to a Spanish tortilla, with onions and spices (saffron, turmeric, curry) to your tastes.
+Koukou Sibzamini is a sort of Iranian potato omelet quite similar to a Spanish tortilla, with onions and spices (saffron, turmeric, curry) to your tastes.

 The traditional recipe for Kashke Bademjan is to cook the vegetables separately: eggplant, onion and garlic.
 Then, mash the eggplant with a fork and stir it with the garlic, onion and kashke (or Greek yogurt if you can’t find a Kashke).

-DoPiyazeh Aloo is one of the most delicious local foods in Shiraz, which is used to boiled potatoes, chopped the skin off into small pieces after cooking, and mix with fried onion and tomato or tomato Sauce.
+DoPiyazeh Aloo is one of the most delicious local foods in Shiraz, It is used to boil potatoes, chop the skin off into small pieces after cooking, and mix with fried onion and tomato or tomato Sauce.

 Some also cook two chops with meat.
 Usually, we serve it with bread.
 Be our guest in Shiraz to eat this food.
-This food is popular among the Shiraz.
+This food is popular in Shiraz.

-Some ingredients like saffron, rose-water, cinnamon and pistachio are the highlights of Persian desserts.
-There are few desserts you can mostly find in different restaurants such as Ranginak (date and walnut), Shole-zard (saffron rice pudding), Iranian Halva, Bastani (Iranian ice cream), Faloodeh Shirazi (rice noodles), different kinds of cakes and also Zoolbia and bamieh which are mostly available during the month of Ramadan.
+Some ingredients like saffron, rose water, cinnamon, and pistachio are the highlights of Persian desserts.
+There are a few desserts you can mostly find in different restaurants such as Ranginak (date and walnut), Shole-Zard (saffron rice pudding), Iranian Halva, Bastani (Iranian ice cream), Faloodeh Shirazi (rice noodles), different kinds of cakes and also Zoolbia and bamieh which are mostly available during the month of Ramadan.

 Persian Drinks and Beverages: